 Some of the things she was able to be a part of were the American Chemical Society and the Gateway Advising Center as a student ambassador.
 She also took advantage of on-campus resources like the Writing Center and Tutoring Center.
 Stepping outside of her comfort zone, she even applied for and was accepted to the Undergraduate Summer Research Program in Biophysics at Princeton University in the summer of 2019.

 Maria Llopiz, Associate Dean of Student Services, told her about the opportunity and encouraged her to apply, but she almost didn’t.
-Thinking she probably wouldn’t get it anyway, she decided to apply close to the last minute – and spent her summer worked in a chemical engineering lab developing a new sterilization indicator for medical equipment.
+Thinking she probably wouldn’t get it anyway, she decided to apply close to the last minute – and spent her summer working in a chemical engineering lab developing a new sterilization indicator for medical equipment.

 “I’m so glad she (Maria Llopiz) pushed me to do it – it was such a learning experience.
 In addition to getting experience working in a lab, I learned that people don’t expect you to know everything.
 I always put pressure on myself, but that’s not what the learning process is,” she explained.